FTC-11846/2025-11846-Pedro-DECODE/README.md

 ### Bug Fixes

 * Fix an internal bug where if the RUN_TO_POSITION run mode was specified before a target position, recovery would require a power cycle.
-A side effect of this fix is that a stack trace identifying the location of the error is always produced in the log.
-Fixes issue [1345](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/1345).
+A side effect of this fix is that
-* Throws a helpful exception if region of interest is set to null when building a PredominantColorProcessor.
-Also sets the default RoI to the full frame.
-Addresses issue [1076](FIRST-Tech-Challenge/FtcRobotController#1076)
 * Throws a helpful exception if user tries to construct an ImageRegion with malformed boundaries.
 Addresses issue [1078](FIRST-Tech-Challenge/FtcRobotController#1078)

 ## Version 10.1.1 (20241102-092223)